Neném (beach soccer): Playing career

-In 1994, aged 21 and trying to make a career as an association football forward, Neném accepted an invite from Júnior and Edinho to join them and other veteran players as part of the newly formed Brazilian national beach soccer team.
+In 1994, aged 21 and trying to make a career as an association football forward, Neném accepted an invite from Júnior and Edinho to join them and other veteran players as part of the newly formed Brazil national beach soccer team.
 He debuted at the Copa America tournament in December.
 Having impressed, he was then chosen ahead of fellow protégé Jorginho for the Brazil squad at the first edition of the Beach Soccer World Championships in 1995 a month later.

 Subsequently, Neném continued to play for Brazil, reaching 100 goals for his country in a 10–2 victory against Spain at the 1998 World Championships.
 Meanwhile, he also maintained his dream of having a successful football career.
 He had spells at Fluminense, Marcílio Dias, Figueirense, Cruzeiro and CFZ do Rio.
 But most notably, aged 25, Neném signed for French club Lille OSC in January 1999, stepping aside from Brazil's beach soccer squad.
 After only a handful of appearances in Ligue 2 and the Coupe de France and without scoring in any, Neném failed to fit into the team's system and quickly returned to Brazil in the summer.
 Soon after, Neném decided to end his footballing pursuits and instead dedicate himself entirely to beach soccer.

 His career highlight came in 2002, when, aged 28, he was crowned the de facto best beach soccer player in the world by claiming the MVP award at the 2002 World Championships, whilst also jointly scooping the top scorer award; he was subsequently the outright top scorer of the 2003 tournament.
 When the World Championships were abolished after the final edition in 2004, Neném had accumulated the second most goals scored of any player in the competition, with 55.

 In 2005, Brazil finished in a disappointing third place in the inaugural edition of the FIFA Beach Soccer World Cup.
 However, Neném performed well during the tournament, claiming two individual awards – the Silver Ball (second best player) and Silver Shoe (second top scorer) commendations.